jinyoungch/xyz/posts/thoughts/on-curiosity.md

 I cherish this time; it's best characterised by unrelenting curiosity and —truly— never-ending learning.

-There is just so much to learn about in the world, and I hope to use this as a reminder to continue to shape my life and career around the ongoing exploration of curiosity.
+There is just so much to learn about in the world, and I hope to use this as a reminder;

+to continue to shape my life and career around the ongoing exploration of curiosity.

 <hr>